sequenceiq/cloudbreak-docs/docs/cloudbreak_database.md

 cbd db dump common periscopedb
 ```

-The dump command has an optional 3rd parameter, the `name` of the dump.
-If you give name to your dump, Cloudbreak deployer should create a symlink points to the SQL dump.
+The dump command has an optional third parameter, the `name` of the dump.
+If you give your dump a name, Cloudbreak deployer will create a symbolic link which points to the SQL dump.
+For example:

 ```
 cbd db dump common cbdb name-of-the-dump